 I was getting frustrated.
 I needed internet connection to post on the blog, check my bank accounts, and interview people via Skype for an article that I was writing.
 And come Monday, my husband would need internet connection to do his work during the week.

 Stop being so melodramatic, Astrid, I told myself, this is part of your reality now, deal with it.

-We’ve been spoiled with fast internet connection for the last seven years.
+We are spoiled with fast internet connection.
+I hate to admit this, but it’s true.
 We’ll undoubtedly come across many more moments like this during our travels.
-I needed to retrain myself to be fine with slow internet connection, as a great deal of the world is not as technologically privileged as the United States.
+I need to retrain myself to be fine with slow internet connection, as a great deal of the world is not as technologically privileged as the United States.

-But not matter how much I tried to reassure myself, or put things in perspective, I just couldn’t let go of my frustrations and anger at my lack of internet connection.
+Yet, no matter how much I tried to reassure myself, or put things in perspective, I just couldn’t let go of my frustrations.
+My anger at the lack of internet connection grew.

 Then on Tuesday, Mary called to check in.
 After a few minutes of chatting, I remembered to ask her for the WiFi password.

 “Oh you poor thing,” she said after giving me the password, “have you been going this whole time without internet?”

 “It’s okay,” I told her, “I can make do.”